 - Dried Thyme - Thyme adds a savory herbaceous flavor.
 While not used in classic Caesar dressing recipes, I find that adding thyme takes the dressing to the next level.

-- Italian Seasoning - Sometimes used in Caesar dressing recipes, Italian seasoning adds a wonderful herbaceous flavor and commonly consists of basil, oregano, thyme, and rosemary.
-However, there are several variations out there.
+- Italian Seasoning adds a wonderful herbaceous flavor and commonly consists of basil, oregano, thyme, and rosemary.
+However, there are several variations out there and any will work.

 - Black Pepper - Use fresh cracked black pepper if you have it.
 If you don't, ground black pepper works fine.
 Black pepper adds a subtle heat.